top of page

 b.
 Quote #2 - But our Physician is the only true God, the unbegotten and unapproachable, the Lord of all, the Father and Begetter of the only begotten Son.
 We have also as a Physician the Lord our God, Jesus the Christ, the only begotten Son and Word, before time began, but who afterwards became also man, of Mary the virgin.
 Ignatius to the Ephesians (7.22 Long Recension)

 c.
 Quote #3 - “And thus one God the Father is declared, who is above all, and through all, and in all.
-The Father is indeed above all, and He is the Head of Christ; (Against Heresies 5.18.2)
+The FATHER IS INDEED ABOVE ALL, and He is the Head of Christ; (Against Heresies 5.18.2)

 d.
 Irenaeus may have called Jesus a “God,” but he clearly believed Jesus was subordinate to the Father who is the “only true God.”
 Irenaeus said God is not begotten, but Jesus was begotten by God.
 Irenaeus also did not appear to show the Holy Spirit as a person.
 He condemned the Gnostic idea that God has different emanations.
 For the most part, he agreed with Martyr and Polycarp.
 Definitely no Trinity Doctrine there.